-29. Distribution of documents - The CITES Secretariat, in agreement with the Host Country, South Africa, is aiming to make CoP17 the first CITES paper-smart meeting.
-All official meeting documents, such as summary records of sessions and draft resolutions from working groups, and information documents submitted by Parties and the Secretariat will be numbered and distributed on the CITES website and on the CoP17 app.
-Participants will have access to five self-printing booths throughout the meeting.
+30. Distribution of documents -All official meeting documents, such as summary records of sessions and draft resolutions from working groups, and information documents submitted by Parties and the Secretariat will be numbered and distributed on the CITES website and on the CoP19 intranet (CoP19.net).

-Representatives of intergovernmental organizations and registered observers may request the Secretariat to distribute information documents in the pigeon holes of the participants.
+Representatives of intergovernmental organizations and registered observers may place information documents on the tables reserved for this purpose.
 They will however not be numbered or distributed electronically.
 In this case, the organization should provide a sufficient number of copies and clearly indicate on the document its author.
 Organizations that are not registered as observers may not distribute documents at the meeting.

-However, if any participant finds any document distributed through the pigeon holes offensive, he/she may make a formal complaint to the Bureau.
+However, if any participant finds any document distributed offensive, he/she may make a formal complaint to the Bureau (Rule 31).
 The Rules of Procedure give the Bureau the right to decide on the appropriate action.
 In a case of the utmost gravity, it may recommend to the Conference to withdraw the right of admission to the meeting of the offending organization or to make a formal complaint.